 When you find out where you'd like to set up your food place, check with NCC first that what you're planning is in fact a permitted activity at that particular location.
 You need to ensure that any planned plumbing work has the correct building consents, or if require any resource consents.

-All food premises must comply with the Food Act 2014 to ensure safe food production.
-An Environmental Health Inspector can help you with this.
-They can do preliminary inspections at any stage of the development.
+All food premises must comply with the Food Act 2014 to ensure safe and suitable food production.
+Our Environmental Health Officers can help you with this - they can do preliminary inspections at any stage of the development.

 The basic requirements are:

 - All food preparation and storage/display area surfaces must be continuously smooth, impervious to water, readily cleanable and light coloured.

 - Floors must be covered to the walls and permanent fixtures.